Medications can both enhance and save lives, but there is a hidden risk that can create dire consequences — the danger of medication noncompliance.

 - Incorrect use of medical equipment such as inhalers and syringes

 - Taking damaged, out of date, or improperly stored medications

 Medication noncompliance can be particularly hazardous among seniors, many of whom take multiple prescription meds.
 However, research has revealed that with the proper knowledge, motivation, and support, older individuals can break through the barriers to medication adherence.
-As the top-rated provider of home health and rehabilitation services Burlington, IA and the surrounding area seniors trust, we’ve highlighted some of the challenges in following a prescribed medication plan, and tips to overcome them:
+As the top-rated provider of home health and rehabilitation services Mount Pleasant, IA and the surrounding area seniors trust, we’ve highlighted some of the challenges in following a prescribed medication plan, and tips to overcome them:

 - Memory Problems: A top difficulty in medication adherence among seniors is loss of memory.
 Those with dementia or Alzheimer’s might forget to take their prescriptions or may even take multiple doses, having forgotten that they had taken a dose earlier.